 - Stories tied to a specific date, celebration or event (we like evergreen material that has a long tail)

 - Q&A-style profiles (we do those in-house)

 - Content or SEO writing

 Payment starts at $300 and goes up to $500, with rates varying by complexity of the assignment.
 Accepted articles are published under a Creative Commons license, allowing them to be reprinted by other publications.

-[The Revelator will reopen to freelance pitches on Dec.
-1, 2023.]
 Please send your pitches to editor John R. Platt.
-Include a few sentences about why you think the story is important, why you think it’s a fit for The Revelator, a list of the people you wish to interview, and an expectation of when you think you could complete the piece.
+Include a few sentences about why the story is important, why you think it’s a fit for The Revelator, a list of the people you wish to interview, and an expectation of when you think you could complete the piece.
 If you haven’t written for us before, please provide links to some of your recent writing and let us know why you’re the best person to write this story.
 We’ll respond as quickly as possible.

 The Revelator welcomes engaging, thought-provoking, quality think pieces, op-eds and other contributions from activists, academics, scientists, policymakers, attorneys and other experts.

 Our readers tend to be both educated about environmental issues and personally or professionally involved in them, so our commentaries speak to that experienced, well-versed audience.